ETLS 700-799: Graduate Engineering Course Descriptions

 Course covers modes of heat transfer: convection, conduction and radiation.
 Coupling fo convective heat transfer with fluid flow.
 Fundamentals of fluid flow: statics, boundary layers pipe flows, pressure drop and friction factor.
 Convective heat transfer at external surfaces and internal surfaces.
 Conduction in solids of various shapes; use of heat- conducting fins to improve performance of heat exchangers.
 Radiation heat transfer between surfaces.

-ETLS 744 Introduction to Power Systems
+ETLS 744 Power Systems and Smart Grids

 An introduction to the practical aspects of power systems and the power grid.
 In one semester, this course will cover essential introductory concepts necessary to understand and use power systems as well as provide the foundation for more advanced power system study.

 This course is designed to provide students with an overview of Power Systems Operations and control.
 Certain areas like Automatic Generation Control, NERC Control Performance Standards and generation economics will be dealt with in some detail.
 Economic Dispatch, Unit Commitment and Optimal Power Flow concepts, theory and applications will also be covered.
 This course is designed for the graduate students in Electrical Engineering and upper level undergraduates.

 Prerequisites: ETLS 744